Flu and COVID-19

 If you are a carer and need further advice or support, you can also contact our local carers organisations and they will advise you if you are able to receive your COVID-19 vaccine: Worcestershire Association of Carers.

-If you are an unpaid carer, you are eligible for free PPE, you can complete the online form: Sign-up form for the Personal Protective Equipment (PPE) Portal.
+If you are an unpaid carer, you may be eligible for free PPE, you can complete the online form: Sign-up form for the Personal Protective Equipment (PPE) Portal.

 Personal protective equipment (PPE)

-PPE remains free either until March 2023 or until guidance changes.
+Some PPE remains free either until March 2024 or until current stocks are depleted.

 There is guidance on infection prevention and control: COVID-19: infection prevention and control (IPC) - GOV.UK